 We all have read and know by now how accumulation of excess fat around the belly can cause devastating effect on health.
 Many people have their arms and legs thin and slim, but no matter how much they try, their belly fat defies their entire attempt to melt even after dieting and exercising.
+Excess of belly fat appears unsightly.
+In fact studies have shown too much of belly fat is more dangerous than being overweight proportionally all around.

 Abdominal obesity according to scientists is a constituent of metabolic syndrome which also includes high triglyceride, high blood pressure, and high sugar.
 If a person has all three of these constituents, he is considered to be suffering from metabolic syndrome.
+This syndrome increases the risk of heart attack, brain stroke, and type 2 diabetes.

 Recently scientists have also found that too much of belly fat can impair lung function.
 Abdominal obesity can be defined as an adult male having waist circumference more than 40 inches and females having waist circumference more than 35 inches.